cgthayer/django-cacheme/README.md

 ## How to use

-We need to define three things when init the decorator.
+Cacheme need three things when init the decorator.

 * key: Callable, required.
 The func to generate the cache key, will call this func when the key is needed.